Francisco Javier González de Castejón y Elío, 8th Marquis of Vadillo: Biography

 He was born on 25 May 1848 in Pamplona.
 He was the firstborn child of Pedro González de Castejón y González de Castejón, 7th Marquess of Vadillo, and Manuela Elío y Mencos.
-After the death of his father in 1878, he inhereted the marquessate and, in 1915, he also succeeded to the other two family titles: the Viscounty of Arberoa (1455) and the Barony of Beorlegui (1391).
+After the death of his father in 1878, he inherited the marquessate and, in 1915, he also succeeded to the other two family titles: the Viscounty of Arberoa (1455) and the Barony of Beorlegui (1391).

 He was a professor of natural law at the Complutense University of Madrid.
 A member of the Catholic Union and the Conservative Party, he began his political career as a representative for Navarre in the 1879 elections, he was reelected several times until 1914, he resigned in 1915 and was appointed senator for life.

 He served as Minister of Justice between 18 April 1900 and 6 March 1901 during the premierships of Silvela and Azcarraga, he served again between 27 October 1913 and 7 September 1914 during the premiership of Dato.
 He served as Minister of Development from 6 December 1902 to 20 July 1903 and from 27 January to 23 June 1905.
 He was also Minister of the Interior from 16 December 1904 to 27 January 1905.

 He was a member of the Royal Academy of Jurisprudence and Legislation and of the Academy of Moral and Political Sciences.